RobZuazua/CrashCode/README.md

 I built Crash Code to help us master the technical coding interview.

 Why?
-Because the coding interview blocks many of us from ever working on something we are passionate about.
+Because the coding interview blocks many of us from ever working on something we are truly passionate about.

-Mastering the interview opens doors and has the ability to transform our lives.
+Mastering the technical interview opens doors and has the ability to transform our lives.

 ### I am inspired.
 How do I master the interview?